 NGAP supports resource sharing efficient scheme for broadcast delivery in RAN sharing.
 Such scheme enables the gNB to identify broadcast MBS sessions from different PLMNs providing identical content.
 The identification is based on information provided by the involved 5GCs in the Associated Session ID as specified in TS 23.247 [x]

-If in the MBS Broadcast Setup Request message an Associated Session ID is received from a 5GC participating in RAN sharing, the gNB uses it to determine whether MBS Session resources can be shared with a broadcast MBS session(s) associated with the same Associated Session ID requested from another 5GC participating in RAN sharing.
+If in the MBS Broadcast Setup Request message an Associated Session ID is received from a 5GC participating in RAN sharing, the gNB uses it to determine whether MBS Session resources can be shared with one or several broadcast MBS sessions associated with the same Associated Session ID requested from another 5GC participating in RAN sharing.

+For location dependent MBS sessions, the gNB uses in addition the MBS service area information provided per Area Session ID per 5GC to decide whether MBS Session resources are shared.
+MBS Session resources for a location dependent MBS session should be only shared if the shared part of the MBS service area information provided per Area Session ID per 5GC are identical.

 The gNB applying this resource efficiency scheme,